AlexandruDodita/AzureVoxel/documentation_guide.md

         *   `chunkSize` (const int): The size of each chunk in one dimension (e.g., 16 blocks).
 This must match the `CHUNK_SIZE_X/Z` constants in `chunk.h`.
         *   `worldSeed_` (int): The seed used for procedural world generation, ensuring reproducible terrain if other parameters are the same.
         *   `worldDataPath_` (std::string): The directory path where chunk files are saved and from where they are loaded.
+        *   `workerThread_` (std::thread): A background thread that processes chunk generation and loading tasks.
+        *   `queueMutex_` (std::mutex): A mutex to protect the task queue from concurrent access.
+        *   `queueCondition_` (std::condition_variable): A condition variable for worker thread synchronization.
+        *   `taskQueue_` (std::queue<std::function<void()>>): A queue of tasks to be executed by the worker thread.
+        *   `shouldTerminate_` (std::atomic<bool>): Flag to indicate when the worker thread should terminate.
+        *   `workerThreadFunction()`: The function executed by the worker thread to process generation tasks.
+        *   `addTask(const std::function<void()>& task)`: Adds a task to the queue for background processing.
-        *   `saveAllChunks() const`: A private helper method to iterate through all currently loaded chunks and call their `saveToFile()` method.
+        *   `saveAllChunks() const`: A helper method to save all loaded chunks to disk.
     *   **Public Members:**
-        *   `World(int renderDistance = 3)` (Constructor): Initializes the world with a given `renderDistance`.
-It also creates the `chunk_data` directory if it doesn't exist, initializes `worldSeed_` to a default value, and `worldDataPath_` to point to the `chunk_data` directory.
+        *   `World(int renderDistance = 3)` (Constructor): Initializes the world with a given `renderDistance`, creates directories, and starts the worker thread.
-        *   `~World()` (Destructor): Calls `saveAllChunks()` to ensure all modified chunk data is written to disk before the world is destroyed.
+        *   `~World()` (Destructor): Signals the worker thread to terminate, joins it, and saves all chunk data before destruction.
-        *   `update(const Camera& camera)`: This method is called every frame to manage which chunks are active.
+        *   `update(const Camera& camera)`: This method is called every frame to manage the active chunks.
             *   It determines the player's current chunk coordinates.
             *   It identifies a square region of chunks around the player based on `renderDistance`.
-            *   For each chunk coordinate in this active region: if the chunk is not already in the `chunks` map, a new `Chunk` object is created, and its `ensureInitialized(this, worldSeed_, worldDataPath_)` method is called.
-This method handles loading the chunk from file if it exists, or generating new terrain (using `worldSeed_`), saving it, and building its mesh if it does not.
-            *   It then iterates through the currently loaded chunks in the `chunks` map.
-If a chunk is found to be outside the new active region, it is saved to a file (if modified) and then removed from the `chunks` map to free resources.
+            *   It sorts chunks by distance to the player for prioritized loading.
+            *   For each necessary chunk not already loaded, it creates a placeholder and queues background initialization.
+            *   It unloads chunks that are outside the active region by saving them and removing them from the map.
-        *   `render(const glm::mat4& projection, const glm::mat4& view, const Camera& camera)`: Renders all currently loaded (and initialized) chunks.
+        *   `render(const glm::mat4& projection, const glm::mat4& view, const Camera& camera)`: Renders all currently loaded and initialized chunks.
-            *   It iterates through the `chunks` map.
+            *   It skips chunks that are still being initialized by the worker thread.
-            *   Mesh building is no longer explicitly called here as `ensureInitialized` (called in `update`) guarantees that loaded/generated chunks have their meshes built if needed.
-            *   It distinguishes between the chunk the camera is currently in and other chunks, potentially using `renderAllBlocks` for the current chunk (for higher detail or effects) and `renderSurface` for others.
+            *   It distinguishes between the chunk the camera is currently in (using `renderAllBlocks`) and others (using `renderSurface`).
-        *   `getChunkAt(int chunkX, int chunkZ)` (std::shared_ptr<Chunk>): Retrieves a chunk by its chunk coordinates.
-Returns `nullptr` if the chunk is not loaded.
+        *   `getChunkAt(int chunkX, int chunkZ)` (std::shared_ptr<Chunk>): Retrieves an initialized chunk by its chunk coordinates.
-        *   `addChunk(int chunkX, int chunkZ)`: (Note: This method might be deprecated or its primary logic incorporated into `update`.
-The current `update` logic directly adds chunks if they are missing from the `activeChunkCoords` set and not found in `chunks` map.)
+        *   `addChunk(int chunkX, int chunkZ)`: Adds a new chunk at the specified coordinates and queues it for background initialization.
-        *   `worldToChunkCoords(const glm::vec3& worldPos) const` (glm::ivec2): Converts a 3D world position into 2D chunk coordinates (x, z).
+        *   `worldToChunkCoords(const glm::vec3& worldPos) const` (glm::ivec2): Converts a 3D world position into 2D chunk coordinates.
-        *   `getBlockAtWorldPos(int worldX, int worldY, int worldZ) const` (std::shared_ptr<Block>): Retrieves a block at specific absolute world coordinates.
-It determines the correct chunk, then the local coordinates within that chunk, and returns the block.
+        *   `getBlockAtWorldPos(int worldX, int worldY, int worldZ) const` (std::shared_ptr<Block>): Retrieves a block at specific world coordinates.
-        *   `getBlockAtWorldPos(const glm::vec3& worldPos) const` (std::shared_ptr<Block>): Overload that takes a `glm::vec3` world position.

 ---